-The San Joaquin Valley Library System (SJVLS) is a library consortia composed of ten public library jurisdictions in seven counties.
-The consortia established an office composed of six staff members who are hired through Fresno County for the specific purpose of working towards fulfilling the needs of the consortia as a whole.
+The San Joaquin Valley Library System (SJVLS) is a library consortium composed of ten public library jurisdictions in seven counties.
+Services are provided through a central office, currently consisting of five staff members hired through Fresno County for the specific purpose of working towards fulfilling the needs of the consortium as a whole.

 The consortium has a vast networking infrastructure that links these jurisdictions in order to gain access to a shared library automation system, public Internet access, shared electronic resources, a digital public memory project, and Inter-Library Loan and delivery services for physical services.
 The SJVLS office staff leads the way in the operation of this infrastructure and trains staff working throughout the SJVLS service area.